Gray Wolf Peak Casino – Missoula, MT

 Dixon explains, “As with most construction projects, delays are inevitable, and we had a hard and fast approaching ribbon cutting date for the gaming facility.
 I submitted samples of Crossville’s selection to the architect as alternate specs to the materials originally selected, and the products were spot on for our final installation.”

 Crossville’s SpeakEasy collection for the main floor entrance, as it provided the desired look as well as superior, lasting technical performance.
-The line’s distinct appearance offers a mix of wood and concrete style blended to capture an “industrial chic” aesthetic that is versatile and modern.
 In such a high traffic area, SpeakEasy provides a warm, welcoming look and lasting durability, yet is easy to clean and maintain—even during the cold, wet winter months in Montana.

 The installation professionals opted for a traditional thinset method over Schluter Ditra uncoupling membrane.
 They used Progress Profiles leveling system extensively to help expedite the installation under an extremely compressed deadline.